 CURWOOD: Yes, as you said, it’s been important to go back and look at data that was gathered in different ways and if you have gaps in data that makes things very difficult.

 TRENBERTH: Yes, observations that are not taken are lost forever.
 We cannot go back and redo those.

 CURWOOD: You've been doing this research for a number of years.
 How do you feel about what we're seeing now?

 TRENBERTH: Well, it's quite worrying.
 There’ve been a number of reports that have come out recently, some from the National Climate Assessment in the United States, and also the Intergovernmental Panel on Climate Change, and there’s a more complete IPCC report underway as a next major assessment as to what's going on on a worldwide basis.
 They have been consistently shouting out a warning that we're headed for, potentially an increase of two degrees Celsius, which has been a metric in the Paris Agreement, for instance, saying that we really should not get to that level if we possibly can, in terms of the global mean temperature increases, because going along with that is a whole lot of very disruptive effects and potentially dislodging ecosystems.
 And there are many consequences that get progressively worse.
 The sort of things we've already talked about increase substantially.
 And about that level, food shortages and water shortages could become very widespread.
 So we need to avoid that if we possibly can.
-In addition, we need to plan for these things and build resiliency, and we're not really doing enough of either, especially under the Trump administration.
+In addition, we need to plan for these things and build resiliency.

-CURWOOD: Kevin Trenberth is a distinguished senior scientist with the National Center for Atmospheric Research.
-Thanks for taking the time with us today.
-Kevin.
+BASCOMB: Kevin Trenberth is a distinguished senior scientist with the National Center for Atmospheric Research.
+He spoke with Living on Earth’s Steve Curwood.

 Living on Earth wants to hear from you!